menu

 Being a small town, Langston does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Langston who are college-educated is close to the national average for all communities of 21.84%: 20.98% of the adults in Langston have a bachelor's degree or advanced degree.
+The education level of Langston citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.98% of adults 25 and older in Langston have a college degree.

 The per capita income in Langston in 2022 was $40,202, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $160,808 for a family of four.
 However, Langston contains both very wealthy and poor people as well.